unosquare/tsrelay/README.md

 PATH=$PATH:/home/ubuntu/dotnet
 ```

-After that you can reboot the raspberry.
+After that, you can reboot the raspberry.
 To check if dotnet is installed just run "dotnet" and a message should show.

 ```
 ubuntu@ubuntu:~$ dotnet